gamemanual0/gm0/source/docs/useful-resources.rst

 Mechanical Design and Build
 ---------------------------

+`Mechatronics <https://raw.githubusercontent.com/Thaddeus-Maximus/mechatronics_book/master/mechatronics.pdf>`_:highlight:`*` --- A document about technologies, principles, design, and analysis of complex electro-mechanical systems.
+It covers topics including fasteners, manufacturing processes, fabrication paradigms, power transmission, mechanisms, design principles, and more.

+`Simbotics FRC Mechanical Design Principles <https://www.simbotics.org/wp-content/uploads/2019/12/mechanical.pdf>`_:highlight:`*` --- An overview by FRC 1114, Simbotics, covering mechanical design principles.
+While the presentation was aimed at FRC, it is highly applicable to FTC as well.

+`VEX Robotics DC Motor Testing <https://motors.vex.com/>`_:highlight:`*` --- Provides performance data for many FTC legal motors.
+It also explains how to use this data when designing mechanisms.

 `8644 Brainstormers Tips and Tricks <https://www.youtube.com/playlist?list=PLoX10e-f5UgIWtNA3mlb_SSozS5w-eAlB>`_ --- A playlist of videos comparing different implementations of various mechanisms, gears and chain, and various other FTC robot-related topics.

 `9794 Wizards.exe <https://www.youtube.com/channel/UC988iYaWDOF7Fpv6HqN-wjQ/featured>`_ --- A channel containing many useful FTC videos, especially for rookies.